John Kerry military service controversy: Bronze Star

-Kerry's Bronze Star has been criticized by former Swift Boat commander Larry Thurlow.
-During the incident leading to the medal, Thurlow was in overall tactical command of five boats, including Kerry's.
+Kerry's Bronze Star was criticized by former Swift Boat commander Larry Thurlow.
+During the incident leading to the medal, Thurlow was in tactical command of five boats, including Kerry's.
 The incident began when one of the boats struck a mine.
 In 2004 Thurlow, along with two other SBVT members, alleged that Kerry's citation for bravery under fire is false because neither Kerry's boat nor any of the others was under hostile fire.
 In an affidavit about the incident, Thurlow testified, "I never heard a shot."
 Of the three boat commanders present besides Kerry and Thurlow, two are SBVT members who now claim that there was no hostile fire during the incident.
-But one of them was seriously wounded with a concussion and the other left the scene early on to accompany the wounded to safety.
+But one was seriously wounded with a concussion and the other left the scene early to accompany the wounded to safety.
 Only Kerry and Thurlow remained behind to work on damage control.
 The other boat commander present, Don Droz, was later killed in action; however, his widow recalls Droz's account as being consistent with Kerry's.

 Several other witnesses insist that there was hostile fire during the incident.
 Jim Rassmann, the Special Forces captain Kerry rescued, wrote, "Machine-gun fire erupted from both banks of the river. … When I surfaced, all the Swift boats had left, and I was alone taking fire from both banks.
 To avoid the incoming fire, I repeatedly swam under water."
 Del Sandusky, the helmsman on Kerry's boat, PCF-94, stated, "I saw the gun flashes in the jungle, and I saw the bullets skipping across the water."
 Wayne Langhofer, who manned the machine gun on Don Droz's PCF-43, stated, "There was a lot of firing going on, and it came from both sides of the river."
 Michael Medeiros, aboard PCF-94, recalled "a massive ambush.
 There were rockets and light machine gun fire plus small arms."
-Jim Russell, the Psychological Operations Officer of the unit, who was on PCF-43, wrote "All the time we were taking small arms fire from the beach… Anyone who doesn't think that we were being fired upon must have been on a different river."
+Jim Russell, the Psychological Operations Officer of the unit, who was on Kerry's boat (PCF-43), wrote "All the time we were taking small arms fire from the beach… Anyone who doesn't think that we were being fired upon must have been on a different river."